What Does Taking Responsibility In Childbirth Mean?

 It hurts, you’ll get through it.

-Well, do you know that’s not enough.
-We need very specific skills to ‘get through’ labour because that concept has been hugely effected by modern maternity care … medical pain relief and cesarean deliveries.
+Well, do you know that’s not enough?
+We need very specific skills to ‘get through’ labour because that concept has been hugely affected by modern maternity care … medical pain relief and cesarean deliveries.

 In fact, it’s beginning to look as though this generation will tell their children.

 ‘Just have your baby cut out of your body’ or ‘Get that epidural immediately.’